 Bookings are required and are subject to availability and waiting periods may apply.
-Bookings made online will receive an email advising of the next available collection date for their suburb, and a ‘courtesy’ reminder email on the Friday prior to the collection week.
+Bookings made on-line will receive an email advising of the next available collection in their suburb, and a ‘courtesy’ reminder email on the Friday prior to the collection week.

 Any rubbish that is put out without a booking is considered as illegally dumped rubbish that can attract a fine of $315.

 The maximum amount that can be collected is 2 cubic metres.
 (2m length x 1m wide x 1m height).
 This amount equates (approx.) to a small 6ft x 4ft trailer load.

 It is your responsibility to ensure that the hard waste outside your property is placed and maintained safely until collected - even if it is moved by other people.
 Council will NOT be responsible for removal of any items that have been ‘added’ to your pile by persons unknown.

 eg paint, pesticides, garden fertilisers, cleaning agents, suspected Asbestos items, explosives, ammunition, fuel, gas bottles, fire extinguishers, fibreglass.